dakshpareek/dakshpareek.github.io/content/blog/how-i-work-using-git-worktree.md

 ---
 title: "How I Work Using Git Worktree?"
 date: 2025-08-15
+lastmod: 2025-12-17
 tags: ["git", "worktree", "productivity", "development", "workflow"]
 draft: false
+---

+> **Update 2025:** I've refined this workflow significantly since writing this!
+While the method below works for creating isolated environments, I found a more sustainable 'Persistent Studio' approach that works better for daily development.
+[Read the new guide here](/blog/refining-my-git-worktree-worflow).

 ---

 ## Introduction to Pain